Conditions in detention facilities

 Several cases of self-harm and/or suicide attempts in CPRs have been reported in Milan, Turin, and Bari.[39]
 Revolts over detention conditions in CPRs are frequent; in 2021, detained persons protested and revolted in Turin and Milan.
 In May 2021, a protest over lack of food in Milan’s CPR was violently repressed by riot police, resulting in 8 persons harmed and followed up by hunger strikes and cases of self-harm.[40]

-The National Guarantor reported that, in the course of 2021 two people died inside CPRs.[39]
-Other deaths occurred in 2022.[40]
+The National Guarantor reported that, in the course of 2022 five people died inside CPRs.[41]
+In February 2024, Ousmane Sylla, a young Guinean boy, committed suicide in the CPR in Rome.[42]

 Locali idonei

-As mentioned above, in May 2022 ASGI had access to locals used by Milan’s Questura, which allowed them to understand the procedure of detention and its timing, the places used and certain critical issues related to the right of defence of persons detained.[43]
-This visit followed Lombardy’s Administrative Tribunal precautionary order issued following the appeal filed by ASGI after the Questura of Milan rejected the request for access to locali idonei.[44]
+As mentioned above, in May 2022 ASGI had access to the places used by the Questura in Milan.[44]
+This visit followed Lombardy’s Administrative Tribunal precautionary order issued following the appeal filed by ASGI after the Questura of Milan rejected the request for access to locali idonei.[45]

 Transit zones